A Guide to Measuring the Effectiveness of Business Processes

 For example, a goal to “reduce the processing time by 25%” is measurable because you can collect data on the current process time and track progress towards the goal over time.

-Achievable: Goals should be achievable within the constraints of your business.
+Achievable: Goals should be attainable within the constraints of your business.
 Setting goals that are unrealistic or too difficult to achieve can lead to frustration and a lack of motivation.

 For example, consider the resources available, such as time, money, and personnel, and ensure that the goals are achievable within these constraints.